St Mark’s Church viewed looking east from Railway St.

 St Mark's Church is listed Grade II, List Entry No. 1356419.

-A life-long member of St Mark’s Church was the actress Kathy Staff and a blue plaque dedicated to her was unveiled on the wall of the Church Hall by the Railway St entrance on the 14 Mar 2011.
+A life-long member of St Mark’s Church was the actress Kathy Staff and a blue plaque dedicated to her is fixed on the wall of the Church Hall.
 She was best known for her role as Nora Batty in 'Last of the Summer Wine'.
 Kathy Staff was born at Dukinfield as Minnie Higginbottom and she started her acting career as Katherine Brant.
 She married John William Staff at St Mark’s Church in 1951.